hruffieux/bayesian_variable_selection_book_chapter/README.md

-# Example for Bayesian variable selection book chapter
+## Example for Bayesian variable selection book chapter:
+### Variable selection for hierarchically-related outcomes: models and algorithms

-## Data
+### Data

 The genotyping data are protected.
 We are therefore using a synthetic dataset emulating the real data.
 The expression and replicated genotyping data are in data/replicated_data.RData.
 The ready-to-use data